Võ Văn Kiệt: Political career

+Prime minister

 Võ Văn Kiệt took the role of First Vice Premier and continued to push his reform agenda.
 In 1991, he was elected as Prime Minister, an office he held until 1997.
-His tenure marked the advance of the administrative branch at the expense of the influence of the Party's institutions, when the power was shared by three top leaders: himself as Prime Minister, General Secretary Đỗ Mười), and President Lê Đức Anh.
+His tenure marked the advance of the administrative branch at the expense of the influence of the Party's institutions, when the power was shared by three top leaders: himself as Prime Minister, General Secretary Đỗ Mười, and President Lê Đức Anh.
 He initiated a large program of economic reform, reorganised the government and urged the broadening of diplomatic ties.
 In the early 1990s Vietnam gradually recovered from the economic crisis of the previous decade.
 In 1995 the country joined the ASEAN community and normalized relations with the US, ending 20 years of formal mutual enmity and American embargo after the fall of Saigon.

+In 1986, the reform policy of the Communist Party of Vietnam blew new winds.
+However, the southern region and Ho Chi Minh City - places with early access to industry - still cannot create a strong breakthrough due to serious electricity shortages due to very limited local sources, and rotating power cuts are daily matter.

+The decision to build a 500kV North - South super high voltage line to transmit electricity from North to South, helping the South alleviate its electricity thirst, was officially raised by Võ Văn Kiệt with leaders of the Ministry of Energy during a meal.
+In 1991, the answer "Can do" by Minister of Energy Vũ Ngọc Hải a week later was also the beginning of a mountain of work that needed to be implemented.

+He ordered strict punishment, no matter who that person was or what position he was in.
+Later, Minister of Energy Vũ Ngọc Hải, who created the North-South 500kV power transmission line project, was convicted of irresponsibility in management and sentenced to three years in prison, as were a number of related officials who were dismissed from their posts.
+Kiệt announced that if the 500KV line fails, he will automatically resign.